auwliya/snake/README.md

 The code uses Vector2 to simulate a grid, where the snake consists of blocks in the grid.
 It does not look like a block because I am using .blit to transport graphics onto the snake blocks

 The game can be played with both the arrow keys and WASD controls.
 When you crash into yourself or hit a border the game is over.
-As of right now the game closes itself once you're game over, but I might add a game-over screen or start menu.
+As of right now the game closes itself once you're game over.
+You can exit the game by pressing 'esc'.

 There are apples and lemons, when you eat an apple you grow 1 block and get 1 point.
 When you eat a lemon you grow 2 blocks and gain 2 points.
 Lemons have a 33% of showing up, apples 66%

 There are comments in the code explaining other uses and info.

-Note: It's playable, I might add updates in the future.
+The game is playable, but I am still adding things.